 According to Kellymom, the variation is completely normal, and the separated thick or clumpy layer of refrigerated breast milk is fat and protein.

 So, when your refrigerated breast milk looks clumpy or chunky, you do not need to pour it down the drain.

-If you are still worried about the clumpy or chunky appearance of refrigerated breast milk, you might need to smell it.
+If you are still worried about refrigerated breast milk’s clumpy or chunky appearance, you might need to smell it.
 Spoiled breast milk has a distinct smell that is hard to miss.

 Sometimes, breast milk spoils for several reasons, like the container you stored your pumped breast milk or breast pump flange is contaminated and not washed properly.

 So, if you see your refrigerated breast milk clumpy or chunky, you might need to smell it just to be on the safer side.